HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 	4. Third paragraph: Extra meat (but still meat, don't go veggie here), extending the previous expressions and focus on the final required expression.
 Remember that these 3 paragraphs don't have to be in the same length.
 	5. Closing (3 lines: CTA → farewell → your name)
 #### Tips
+- Straight up answering each required expression in 2-3 sentences is the way to go.
 - **For formal style**: use formal words such as "regarding, remains, considerable, commotion, appreciate, restrict,..."
 	- ==**Don't** use contractions== (e.g. don’t, can’t, shouldn't,...)
 	- Use formal phrases: